Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 These wide-ranging impacts underscore the critical importance of prioritizing early childhood education as a foundation for individual and societal success.

-While the benefits of early childhood education are clear, several challenges and considerations must be addressed:
+Although the benefits of early education are obvious, there are several challenges that must be addressed.

 Equity and Inclusion